MP for Rutland and Stamford

 Shadow Parliamentary Under Secretary (Home Office)

-Alicia Kearns is a Conservative MP for Rutland and Stamford, first elected in 2019.
-She serves as Shadow Parliamentary Under Secretary (Home Office) and Opposition Whip, and sits on the Northern Ireland Affairs Committee, reflecting a career that has included roles with the Foreign Affairs brief and related sub-committees.
+Alicia Kearns is the Conservative MP for Rutland and Stamford, first elected in 2019.
+She currently serves as Shadow Parliamentary Under Secretary (Home Office) and as an Opposition Whip, and sits on the Northern Ireland Affairs Committee.
+She has held a range of foreign affairs and security-focused committee roles during her time in Parliament.

-Declared financial interests total 10 items, including four miscellaneous entries, four entries for visits outside the UK, and two entries for gifts, benefits and hospitality from UK sources.
+She has declared 11 financial interests, including five entries for visits outside the UK, four miscellaneous entries, and two entries for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026